jlangch/venice/doc/readme/repl-remote.md

   (io/spit (io/file "./server/remote-repl-demo.venice") app))
 ```

-ii) Start the remote application with remote REPL enabled in new terminal
+ii) Start the remote application with the remote REPL enabled in a new terminal

 ```
 cd ./demo